getporter/porter/docs/content/build-image.md

 Copying mixin exec ===>
 ```

-The first thing that happens after running `porter build`, Porter will copy its runtime plus any mixins into the `.cnab/app` directory of your bundle.
+First, Porter copies its runtime plus any mixins into the `.cnab/app` directory of your bundle.

-Porter locates available mixins in the `$PORTER_HOME/mixins` directory.
-By default, the Porter home directory is located in `~/.porter`.
-In this example, we are using the `exec` mixin, so the `$PORTER_HOME/mixins/exec` directory will be copied into the invocation image.
-When a mixin is [installed](#tbd) for use with Porter, it contains binaries for multiple operating systems.
-The correct binary will be copied into the current `.cnab` directory for use in the invocation image.
+Porter locates available mixins in the $PORTER_HOME/mixins directory.
+By default, the Porter home directory is located in ~/.porter.
+In this example, we are using the exec mixin, so the $PORTER_HOME/mixins/exec directory will be copied into the invocation image.
+When a mixin is installed, it contains binaries for multiple operating systems.
+The correct binary will be copied into the bundle's .cnab directory for use in the invocation image.

-After copying any mixins to the `.cnab` directory of the bundle, a Dockerfile is generated:
+After copying any mixins to the .cnab directory, a Dockerfile is generated:

 ```console
 Generating Dockerfile =======>